ArtemioUrbina/240pTestSuite/README.md

 calibrating colors, black and white levels for specific console outputs and setups.

-This is free software, with full source code available under the GPL.
+This is free software, with full source code available under the [GNU GENERAL PUBLIC LICENSE Version 2](./LICENSE).

 Downloads
 ----------